 New Federal Bill Brings Big Changes to Employee Benefits: What HR Needs to Know

-Big changes are coming to employee benefits—and HR teams should take note.
+Big changes to employee benefits are coming—and HR teams should take note.
 A recently passed federal bill includes several key updates that impact paid leave, dependent care, and employee wellness programs.
 Here are a few highlights to keep on your radar:

 • Paid Family & Medical Leave (PFML) Tax Credit: Permanently extended!
 Employers can now receive credit not only for paid leave wages but also for premiums paid on qualifying insurance policies.